Abjad/abjad/abjad/docs/source/start_here/installation/index.rst

 Abjad depends on Python
 -----------------------

-You must have Python 2.7.5 installed to run Abjad.
+You must have Python 2.7 or 3.3+ installed to run Abjad.

-Abjad does not yet support the Python 3.x series of releases.

 To check the version of Python installed on your computer type the following: